Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Experimental Validation

 For a class-level analysis of effect of model adaptation, Figures~\ref{NIPSDALfig:CMsource}--3d visualize the confusion matrices for the classifier with explanations in the caption.
 We can see in Figure~\ref{NIPSDALfig:CMbefore} that domain shift causes confusion between digit classes that are in visually similar classes, e.g., digits ``3'' and ``8'' or digits ``4'', ``7'', and ``9''.
 As seen in Figure~\ref{NIPSDALfig:CMafter}, the confusion is reduced for all classes using SMAUI algorithm.
 Comparing Figure~\ref{NIPSDALfig:CMafter} with Figures~\ref{NIPSDALfig:CMsource} and 3d, we see that the initial confusions between the classes in the source domain translate into the target domain, despite the fact that the target domain ($\mathcal{M}$) is an easier problem (Figures~\ref{NIPSDALfig:CMtarget}).
+This observation is predictable from Theorem~1 because the model performance on the target domain is upperbounded by the source domain error, even if it is a simpler problem.
+We again conclude that empirical results support our theorem.

-We have plotted the test error versus optimization epochs for SMAUI during training in Figure~\ref{NIPSDALfig:converg}.
-We observe that as more training epochs are performed and the distributions are aligned, i.e., domain discrepancy is minimized, the testing accuracy on the target domain accuracy constantly increases, as anticipated by the algorithm.
+We have also validated Theorem~1 in terms of effect of SMAUI on performance in the target domain in Figure~\ref{NIPSDALfig:converg}.
+We have plotted the test error versus optimization epochs during model adaptation process.
+We observe that as more training epochs are performed and the distributions are aligned progressively, i.e., domain discrepancy is minimized, the testing accuracy on the target domain accuracy constantly increases.
+This observation accords with theoretical prediction by Eq.~\eqref{eq:theroemforPLnips} because as SMAUI gradually aligns the target domain distribution with the source distribution using the internal distribution, the upperbound in Eq.~\eqref{eq:theroemforPLnips} becomes tighter.